 The header fields precede the message body of every message in a fixed position as shown below.
 Each of these fields must be encoded as an unsigned integer type.
 The encoding must carry the name “messageHeader”.

 The message header is encoded in the same byte order as the message body, as specified in a message schema.
-See section Message schema attributes4.3.1.
+See section Message schema attributes for the specification.

 Recommended message header encoding